penguinman1/button/README.md

-# button that changes color
+# button that changes background to red when clicked